America’s Iraq War: Causes & Consequences

 1. It became a bonanza for Israel

 By creating unrest in the region as a result of the Iraq War, Israel was successful to divert global attention from Palestine, extend its territories, and legitimize its annexation of the Golan heights.
 At the same time, it allowed Israel to kill its enemies, bomb Arab cities with impunity and thus test its latest weaponry.
-Last but not least, it weakened the two most powerful Arab armies namely Iraqi and the Syrian through its proxy terrorist organizations.
+Last but not least, it weakened the two most powerful Arab armies namely Iraqi and Syrian through its proxy terrorist organizations.

 2. It was Counter-productive.

 It is one of the ironies of fate that the results of the Iraq War turned out to be quite the opposite of what it wanted to achieve namely the replacement of authoritarian regimes of the region with democratic ones.
 Iraq was given as a gift to Iran after the overthrow of Iran’s fiercest enemy namely Saddam Hussain.

 The invasion of Iraq by the regional and global powers created a governance vacuum providing an opportunity for terrorist organizations to consolidate their gains.
 At one time, one of the fiercest militant organizations Islamic State of Syria Syria was holding large swathes of territories.
 It was only after Russia and Iran entered the battlefield in a big way that these organizations were weakened.
 Now these footloose mercenaries are going back to their home carrying ideas of imposing their morality on their helpless countrymen